SportsBarker – Sports News

 Category: “This Day in Baseball History”

-Aaron Hill becomes the first modern-era player to hit for the cycle twice in one season since Babe Ruth . . .
+Eddie Collins becomes the first player to steal six bases in one game twice . . .

 ← Newer Entries